 Any content in your Article that is not your own e.g. photos taken by other people, even if this information was found free on the internet, will be under copyright (third party materials).

 In the absence of a clear re-use licence (e.g. Creative Commons) explaining how you can reuse this material and under what conditions, you should assume there are no rights beyond Fair Dealing.
-In which case, you will either need to seek permissions to re-use this content in your published thesis (and include this permission within your document) or redact it and submit an edited version alongside the full version.
+In which case, you will either need to seek permissions to re-use this content in your published thesis (and include this permission within your document) or redact it.

 This is only the case if your copying is substantial.
 Small extracts are likely to be covered by one of the copyright exceptions under 'fair dealing'.